 If God has already made his new covenant with Christians, what effect does this have on their relationship to Old Testament law?
 Some might assume that it means a Christian must now fulfill the law not only according to the letter, but also according to its full spirit and intent.
-Thus, the obedience demands of the law are intensified and are even more binding on a Christian.
+Thus, the demands of the law are intensified and are even more rigorous for a Christian.

 This view assumes that much of the law of the old covenant is simply transferred into the new covenant, with the additional benefit of the Holy Spirit.
 Such a view is flawed, as can be seen in the example of circumcision.
 If God expects Christians to fulfill both the letter and spirit of the law, then all males must be physically and spiritually circumcised.
 The early New Testament church decisively rejected this conclusion at the Council of Jerusalem.

 This position sees everything in terms of laws to be obeyed, with Jesus Christ providing the perfect example of obedience and the Holy Spirit providing the power to obey the laws.
 It inevitably leads to legalism because it focuses on law rather than on Christ.